bwcompton/EcoAssess/inst/aboutWhatsnew.md

 to the DSL website

 ##### Bug fixes and robustness
-- Polygon clipping failure gave incorrect scores
+- Polygon clipping failure gave incorrect scores; fixed
 - Crashed when project area was too small; introduced minimum of 1 acre
 - Some project area polygons were distorted; fixed
 - Polygon with crossing lines caused a crash; fixed
 - Now catches errors caused by project area outside of Northeast, or in the ocean or estuarine rivers

+**Beta version 0.2.0 (July 17, 2024)**

+- Initial public beta release